VerifiedJoseph/vigilant/docs/dev-containers.md

-# Development
+# Dev Containers

-The repository includes two [dev containers](https://containers.dev/) to help streamline development.
+Two [dev containers](https://containers.dev/) are includes in the repository to streamline development.

 * `php-container` is used for writing and testing Vigilant.
 * `python-container` is used for writing and building the documentation.